ericclemmons/mootools-namespace/README.md

 A good example of Javascript namespacing can be found in my tutorial [Making Your Own Growl Widget With Dojo][growl].

-## Why Not Depender?

-First and foremost, I was looking for namespacing of components so there is a clear separation of functionality and ancestry.
-There are far too many classes out there called `SlideShow`, `Gallery` and `Tooltip`.

-Depender doesn't solve this problem and simply does dependency management tightly-coupled to the JSON dependency files seen in Mootools, from what I can tell.

 ##  Example 1 - Old & New

 ### Old `Class` (*still works*)